ALXPND/ctf-writeups/THM/JPGChat/JPGChatCTF.md

 ![image](/THM/JPGChat/JPGChat_images/13.png)

 The Python module has been hijacked!
 This allowed us to execute a malicious Python script we control instead.
-We will now execute the `rootbash` binary (which is simply `/bin/bash` with the root SUID bit set on it) with the `-p` option to prevent the executable from dropping its **root privileges** as soon as it runs:
+We will now execute the `rootbash` binary (which is simply `/bin/bash` with the root SUID bit set on it) with the `-p` option to prevent the executable from dropping its privileges as soon as it runs:

 ![image](/THM/JPGChat/JPGChat_images/14.png)